Elizabeth Harper, Author at Ceetak - Page 2 of 3

 Special O-rings for an automotive application

-Our customer manufactures high performance oil and vacuum pump solutions, and approached our engineers with a new O-ring application for review.
-The application Our customer required an FKM (Viton™) 60 shore special O-ring.
-This is to meet Porsche material specification PN707 Class 2 (Oil), Class 5 (Fuel/FAME mix) and Class 12 (Blowby gas).
-This proved … Continued
+Special O-rings for an automotive application Our customer manufactures high performance oil and vacuum pump solutions, and approached our engineers with a new O-ring for their automotive application.
+The application Our customer required an FKM (Viton™) 60 shore O-ring to meet Porsche material specification PN707 Class 2 (Oil), Class 5 (Fuel/FAME mix) and Class 12 … Continued

 High speed Rotary seals for electric vehicles

-The electric vehicle industry is growing; global manufacturing and registrations of electric vehicles is increasing exponentially each year.
-Our engineers have extensive experience in designing seals for automotive applications, but we still find new challenges involved in sealing components within hybrid, hydrogen fuel and full battery powered electric vehicles.
-The Application Our customer has 30 … Continued
+High speed Rotary seals for electric vehicles The electric vehicle industry is growing; global manufacturing and registrations of electric vehicles is increasing exponentially each year.
+Our engineers have extensive experience in designing seals for automotive applications, but we still find new challenges involved in sealing components within hybrid, hydrogen fuel and full battery powered electric … Continued

 Silicone O-rings for De Soutter EcoPulse™ lavage system

-De Soutter Medical Ltd specialises in the development, production and worldwide distribution of high performance orthopaedic tools for surgical procedures, offering their customers a comprehensive range of technically innovative and high quality products.
-The application De Soutter Medical recently launched their new EcoPulse™ lavage system for use in orthopaedic surgery.
-The company approached us to … Continued
+Silicone O-rings for De Soutter EcoPulse™ lavage system De Soutter Medical Ltd specialises in the development, production and worldwide distribution of high performance orthopaedic tools for surgical procedures, offering their customers a comprehensive range of technically innovative and high quality products.
+The company approached us to manufacture two different sized Silicone O-rings for the ECO … Continued

 Gold plated metal seals for Oil & Gas couplings